Asantesana45/food_delivery/README.md

 Security Best Practices

-Use strong passwords (especially admin)
+Use strong passwords, especially for the admin account

-Implement:

-CSRF protection for forms
+Implement CSRF protection for all forms

-Input validation/sanitization
+Validate and sanitize all user inputs

-Login rate limiting (prevent brute-force attacks)
+Add login rate limiting to prevent brute-force attacks